Maddious/RiTA-DiscordBot/README.md

 ## RITA ![GitHub package.json version](https://img.shields.io/github/package-json/v/ZyC0R3/RitaBot?label=Stable%20Version) [![invite](https://img.shields.io/badge/Discord_Support-JOIN-7289DA.svg?)](https://discordapp.com/invite/mgNR64R) ![GitHub](https://img.shields.io/github/license/ZyC0R3/RitaBot.svg)
 A Translation bot built using `discord.js` and a custom `Google Translate API`.

 *(The NPM Version of Google Translate API is outdated and does not work with this distribution, as such a custom and maintained version is installed.)*

-##     Please star our [Github Repository](https://github.com/Zyc0r3/RitaBot.git)   upon using it to help the development team share Rita with more people!
-Thanks in Advance!
-Deploy RITA with a quick method by click below !
-Please go [here](#deploy) for instructions.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Zyc0r3/RitaBot)

 *NEW:* One Click Build with Heroku, For instructions Please go [here](#deploy).

+###   Check out our website [here](https://ritabot.org) for an easy to read wiki and quick start guide.
+###   Upon using this Repository *please* star this repo,  every star helps RITA get more and more popular to help more people.

 ### --RITA-- Master Branch
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/ZyC0R3/RitaBot?label=Stable%20Version)